 Colombian legislation requires cannabis companies to characterize and register each genetic strain of cannabis it intends to cultivate with the Colombian Agriculture Institute entity attached to the Ministry of Agriculture & Rural Development.
 Registering our genetics is the catalyst to obtain quotas for the cultivation of psychoactive cannabis.
-SMGH has been granted a quota to cultivate 171 plants for the precharacterization stage and has also been granted a quota to cultivate 50 plants of 80 different genetic strains for the purpose of characterizing the genetics for registration.
-We expect to receive registration and approval of the characterization of the genetics from the ICA by the second quarter of 2019 at which time we plan to apply for commercial scale quotas for cultivation of our registered psychoactive cannabis plants for SMGH.
+SMGH has been granted a quota to cultivate 171 plants for the pre-characterization stage and has also been granted a quota to cultivate 50 plants of 80 different genetic strains for the purpose of characterizing the genetics for registration.
+We expect to receive registration and approval of the characterization of the genetics for cultivation of our registered psychoactive cannabis plants for SMGH.
 We do not foresee any issue in obtaining these registrations.
 Once we have received our quotas, we plan to begin growing our first commercial scale crop.
 See "Regulatory Framework - Genetic Registration in Colombia".